Are You Ready to Hire a Dental Associate? 6 Metrics to Consider

 Cash flow is a major consideration in the decision to add an associate to your practice.
 Keep in mind that an associate does not generate cash on day one; therefore, you need to be prepared to cover that additional cost for your practice.

 From a financial perspective, plan on covering your associate’s salary until they are producing enough to cover their costs.
-You should also consider additional costs such as benefits, larger supply orders and more.
+You should also consider additional costs such as employee benefits, larger supply orders, increased lab fees and the potential need to hire more staff.

 Physical space